Punjabi wedding traditions: (Ladies) Sangeet / Dholki

 The word sangeet is Sanskrit for "sung together."
-A sangeet ceremony is a traditional Punjabi and North Indian prewedding ceremony involving lots of festive dancing and celebratory songs.
-According to Sen, "It is traditionally recognized as a prewedding custom only in many parts of North India.
-Historically, the Indian wedding tradition of a sangeet ceremony was a female-only event that was organized by the ladies of the bride and groom's families to celebrate the bride a few days before the main wedding ceremony.
+A sangeet ceremony is a traditional Indian prewedding ceremony involving lots of festive dancing and celebratory songs.
+According to Sen, "Historically, the Indian wedding tradition of a sangeet ceremony was a female-only event that was organized by the ladies of the bride and groom's families to celebrate the bride a few days before the main wedding ceremony.
 During the event, the women of the families gather together and sing folk songs as a celebration of the union.
 They will also perform Giddha (folk dances usually performed by women).
-Modern Sangeet ceremonies have evolved to being celebrated in either one's home or in larger venues to accommodate the proposed number of guests.
+Modern Sangeet ceremonies have evolved to being celebrated in either one's home or in larger venues to accommodate the proposed number of guests, with male family members and friends also included to take part in the fun.

-Mehndi
+Mehendi

-The last major function before the wedding is decoration with temporary henna (mehndi; henna ceremony).
-This is often blended with the sangeet ceremony.
-Mehndi artists are called to the houses of the boy and girl and apply mehendi to the palms of the female family members, the groom, and the hands and feet of the bride.
+Another function before the wedding is decoration with temporary henna (mehndi; henna ceremony).
+Family members or mehendi artists are called to the houses of the boy and girl and apply mehendi to the palms of the female family members and the hands and feet of the bride.
 A basket containing Bindi and bangles is handed around so girls can choose those that match the outfit they plan to wear to the wedding.
-The Mehendi ceremony takes place in the atmosphere of a party.
-The bride and other ladies get mehendi (henna designs) done, on their hands and feet (most ladies get it done only on their hands but the bride gets it done on both hands and feet).
-For the bride, the mehendi is sent by the future mother-in-law, which is beautifully decorated.
-There is also a superstition that the darker the mehndi ends up becoming, the more the mother-in-law loves her new daughter-in-law.
-Additionally, there is a tradition where the initials of the groom are hidden in the intricate designs and the groom will try to find his initials.
+The Mehendi ceremony takes place in the atmosphere of a party with singing, dancing and feasting.
+Sometimes the mehendi is sent by the future mother-in-law, which is beautifully decorated.
+There is a common superstition that the darker the mehndi ends up becoming, the more the mother-in-law loves her new daughter-in-law.
+Additionally, there is a tradition where the initials of the groom are hidden in the intricate designs of the mehendi and the groom is challenged to find his initials.

 Chooda

-On the wedding day, the rituals at the girl's home begin with the chooda ceremony.
+In both the Hindu and Sikh variations of the Punjabi wedding, the rituals at the girl's home begin with the chooda ceremony.
 The oldest maternal uncle and aunt play an important role in the performance of the ceremony.
-Choora is a set of Red bangles, gifted by the girl's mama (mother's brother).
+Choora is a set of red bangles, gifted by the girl's mama (mother's brother).
 People touch the choora and give their heartiest wishes to the girl for her future married life.
-Also, they sprinkle flower petals on the bride.
 After that, the girl's uncle, aunt, friends, and cousins tie kaliras (silver, gold, or gold-plated traditional ornaments) to a bangle worn by the girl.
-Some families also have a tradition of hitting the kaliras against each other over the heads of unmarried girls on the bride’s side to predict who will get married next.
+Once the wedding ceremony is complete, brides may hit the kaliras against each other over the heads of unmarried girls on the bride’s side to predict who will get married next, a custom similar to throwing the bouquet in white weddings.
 If pieces fall on the girl’s head, it means that she will be married next.